 The Niagara Escarpment is therefore host not only of an amazing geology but also incredible vegetation with trees hanging of these cliffs for centuries.
 Various plants will grow on different types of rocks.
 Their protection is crucial if we want the future generations to enjoy this beautiful scenery.
 It not only for aesthetic and enjoyment but also for carbon sequestration, an ecosystem service important to combat climate change.

-To know more about the rocks and geology and how to explore it on the Niagara Escarpment, follow this link of GeoTrail: https://geotrail.ca/.
+To know more about the rocks and geology and how to explore it on the Niagara Escarpment, follow this link of GeoTrail: geotrail.ca.

 Which ecosystems do we have in the Niagara Escarpment Biosphere?

-The Niagara Escarpment Biosphere contains multiple diverse types of ecosystems, from grand boreal forests to lush Carolinian, wetlands and alvars alike.
+The Niagara Escarpment Biosphere (see a map of the biosphere here) contains multiple diverse types of ecosystems, from grand boreal forests to lush Carolinian, wetlands and alvars alike.
 There are unique ecosystems for every type of creature and plant that calls this wide expanse home.
 Here are some details about the main types of ecosystems!

 What can I do to help?